-It is worth noting that Word of God, the Bible, is the only offensive piece in our armor.
+It is worth noting that the Word of God, the Bible, is the only offensive piece in our armor.
 While God offers us divine protection, He also calls us to attack the enemy ourselves.
 For this, we do not need a physical sword, for the scriptures are powerful enough!

-Hebrews 4:12 NLT For the word of God is alive and powerful.
+For the word of God is alive and powerful.
 It is sharper than the sharpest two-edged sword, cutting between soul and spirit, between joint and marrow.
-It exposes our innermost thoughts and desires.
+It exposes our innermost thoughts and desires.Hebrews 4:12 (NLT)

 Verses that offer truth and freedom.
 However, as a sword does no good left in its sheath, so the Word remains ineffective if it is not drawn out and used.

 Having a concrete plan about HOW you are going to apply scripture to your daily eating routine is crucial!
 Set aside time to review verses that speak to your heart of obedience as well as verses that cause a tangible lift in your spirit.

-As you have read through this post and part 1 (ADD LINK) of this series, does any particular piece of armor or practical application stand out to you?
+As you have read through this post and PART 1 of this series, does any particular piece of armor or practical application stand out to you?
 Find a tip that resonates with you and concentrate on putting that one tip into practice this next week.